kestra-io/docs/content/docs/14.best-practices/from-dev-to-prod.md

 The production instance should be safeguarded.
 Especially as this environment supports critical operations and engages your responsibilities for end users.

-One common best practice here is to limit the access of the productio environment.
-In this advent, there two elements to consider:
+One common best practice here is to limit the access of the production environment.
+In this case, there two elements to consider:
 - Users access
 - Flows deployment